 The company, which went public the month after receiving its loan, said in yesterday’s filing it needs to raise additional capital to avoid having to seek another amendment to the lending terms.

-Tesla said in a separate filing yesterday that it’s planning to sell 4.34 million additional shares and expects to receive net proceeds of $128.3 million, or $147.6 million if the underwriter, Goldman Sachs Group Inc. (GS), exercises its option to purchase additional shares in full.
+Tesla said in a separate filing yesterday that it’s planning to sell 4.34 million additional shares and expects to receive net proceeds of $128.3 million, or $147.6 million if the underwriter, Goldman Sachs Group Inc. (GS:US), exercises its option to purchase additional shares in full.

 “We currently anticipate that without raising capital in addition to this offering, we would need to seek an amendment from the DOE to modify the total liabilities to stockholder equity covenant for the quarter ending March 31, 2014, and the two subsequent quarters,” the company said in the filing.